 It’s always advantageous to meet tenants through referrals.
 Anonymous applicants may be good tenants.
 But renting to someone who has been personally vouched for is a better option.

 - Create an incentive system that rewards current tenants for referrals who sign a lease.
-Common rewards for referrals are cash, gift cards, or rent credit.
+Frequent rewards for referrals are cash, gift cards, or rent credit.

 - Reach out to your personal and professional network.